Sharathmk99/hello-world-kubernetes/README.md

-# Hellow World to test Kuberenets Cluster
+# Helow World to test Kuberenets Cluster

 It uses ngnix as base container to server static html pages